 What are the Types of Cables and Connections Used by Graphics Cards?

-There are various connectors and cables which graphics cards need to connect with the PC.
+Graphics cards need various connectors and cables to connect to the PC.

 - PCIe Connector